 The Nagel family moved to the Mudgee district 29 years ago.
 Having lived on two previous properties, in 2006 they moved to 'Old Bara', a picturesque 1100 acre cattle property between Mudgee and Lue.

 As well as being a farmer, Richard is also a very skilled carpenter and sculptor.
 He produces fine and unique timber furniture as well as garden sculptures made from recycled metal.
 He started his furniture business in 1993, now “Nagel’s Tables & more”, where most of what he creates is made to order to suit the needs of each individual.
 After some winning entries his recycled metal sculptures are now becoming well recognised, this is where Richard's passion lies.
 You can view some of his creations at Richard Nagel Sculptor, www.facebook.com/RNagelSculptures

-Sally has been involved in the equestrian world most of her life, until recently, she was a competitor in One Day Events across the state.
+Sally has been involved in the equestrian world most of her life.
+She was a competitor in One Day Events across the state.
 As a result of Sally’s near fatal horse riding accident in 1998, Sally and Richard became involved in fund raising for Careflight.
 They've held 3 black tie balls in Mudgee which raised over $110,000 to help keep the essential Careflight helicopters and trauma specialist doctors in the air.